uwdata/arquero/docs/api/verbs.md

 <hr/><a id="sample" href="#sample">#</a>
 <em>table</em>.<b>sample</b>(<i>size</i>[, <i>options</i>]) · [Source](https://github.com/uwdata/arquero/blob/master/src/table/table.js)

 Generate a table from a random sample of rows.
+If the table is grouped, perform [stratified sampling](https://en.wikipedia.org/wiki/Stratified_sampling) by sampling separately from each group.

-* *size*: The number of samples to draw.
+* *size*: The number of samples to draw per group.
+If number-valued, the same sample size is used for each group.
+If function-valued, the input should be an aggregate table expression compatible with [rollup](#rollup).
 * *options*: An options object:
   * *replace*: Boolean flag (default `false`) to sample with replacement.
   * *weight*: Column values to use as weights for sampling.
 Rows will be sampled with probability proportional to their relative weight.
-The input should be a column name string or a table expression.
+The input should be a column name string or a table expression compatible with [derive](#derive).

 *Examples*